 The hospital which lacked an isolation ward for infectious disease immediately converted the yet to be commissioned research laboratory into a temporary isolation ward.
 They also sent out several health advisories to members of staff as well as those residing within the Ugbowo community where the hospital is located.
 Still not satisfied with the level of preparation, the Chief Medical Director (CMD), Professor Darlington Obaseki directed that the old medical emergency unit be renovated to serve as the new isolation centre.
 They also started training of different cadre of health workers on what to expect and how to respond.

 “Our greatest challenge managing COVID-19 at UBTH was fear of the unknown.
 There were lots of obscurity surrounding this infection which left many apprehensive.
 For a long time, we struggled to convince staff to volunteer in working at the isolation centre after stratifying them based on risk level but met a brick wall.
-Not until we took up the task of learning more about COVID-19 and demystifying myth surrounding it, few persons were willing to join our team at the isolation centre,” Okwara said.
+Not until we took up the task of learning more about COVID-19 and demystifying myths surrounding it, few persons were willing to join our team at the isolation centre,” Okwara said.

 Dr. Okwara revealed that when the pandemic started, samples were still being sent to ISTH which takes about two hours from the city.
 This delayed treatment initiation.